C221213-Maisha/C221213-Maisha/README.md

 ## About

 CSE graduate from International Islamic University Chittagong (IIUC) with hands-on experience across the full research lifecycle (experimental design, implementation, ablation studies, statistical validation) and full-stack development (Django, relational databases, UI).
-Author of two Scopus-indexed IEEE conference papers and a completed thesis, NEXARIS, on graph-based multi-label node classification.
+Author of two Scopus-indexed IEEE conference papers and a completed B.Sc thesis, NEXARIS, on graph-based multi-label node classification.
 Currently serving as AI Technical Lead at Contradox and as a Teaching Assistant for Machine Learning, Programming, and Technical Writing courses at IIUC.

 ## Research